Price range and breakdown of costs

 Hep B is recommended.

-Visas are only required for students who are not US citizens.
-If you are not a US citizen, you must go to the Embassy of Jamaica website and find out what type of visa you are required to have to enter the country.
-After December 31st, 2005 all travelers to Jamaica (US and non-US citizens will require a valid passport to enter the country).
+Visas are only required for students who are not U.S. citizens.
+If you are not a citizen, you must go to the Embassy of Jamaica website and find out what type of visa you are required to have to enter the country.
+As of June 1, 2009, a U.S. citizen must present a valid U.S. passport for entry into Jamaica.
+Passport cards may not be accepted, so plan accordingly.
+Also, a return ticket must be presented at the time of entry, along with proof of funds for the length of the visit.

 Timeline of the program